npmcomponent/philbooth-spooks.js/README.md

 (i.e. excluding those inherited from the its prototype chain).

-`options.log` must be a non-null object that will be used to store counts of method calls as well as any arguments passed to those methods, on the `counts` and `args` properties respectively.
+`options.log` must be a non-null object that will be used to store counts of method calls, any arguments passed to those methods and the `this` context for each call, on the `counts`, `args` and `these` properties respectively.

 `options.spook` is an optional object that can be used as the base object